-At Meadway, we have two different sites.
+At Meadway, we have two different bases.
 We cover KS3 Behaviour and Intervention in one base and Medical and CAMHS referrals in our second base.
 Both bases are on the same site, in separate buildings.

-The Pavilion Meadway site is our key stage three provision and is also used to provide tailored intervention and support programmes for students at key stage three and four.
+The Pavilion Meadway 1 base is our kKey Stage 3 provision and is also used to provide tailored intervention and support programmes for students at Key Stage 3 and Key Stage 4.

 The primary aim for this provision is to ensure that students are reintegrated into mainstream schools or otherwise appropriately placed.
 We offer personalised pathways for all our students to ensure equality of opportunity.
 We provide a curriculum which allows students to progress academically as well as socially and emotionally.

-All students at key stage three complete baseline assessments across all curriculum areas in order for us to accurately record progress.
+All students at Key Stage 3 complete baseline assessments across all curriculum areas in order for us to accurately record progress.
 This data is used alongside Fisher Family Trust to effectively set targets and track student outcomes.

 Meadway 2 Base - KS3-KS4 Medical and CAMHS

 At our Meadway 2 base, we teach young people who have been out of mainstream school for some time as a result of medical or mental health challenges.
 We offer a stepping stone that helps young people to reintegrate into their schools or support them to make the transition into a new setting.